DARK-art108/TechBlog/content/posts/2020-5-8--Rxjava/index.md

         time.subscribeOn(Schedulers.io())//Frist the person should subscribe the thread.

-            .observeOn(AndroidSchedulers.mainThread())//As soon as the thread is subscribed the the observer will observe the information and get the notification as the data changes, similar to Youtube
+            .observeOn(AndroidSchedulers.mainThread())//As soon as the thread is subscribed the observer will observe the information and get the notification as the data changes, similar to Youtube

             .repeatWhen { complete->complete.delay(2,TimeUnit.SECONDS) }//This is simply a time delay sys which will repeat the whole process once the user subscribe to main thread.